 General Outcomes Specific Outcomes P1 Students will compose, revise and edit text.
-P1 4.1 continue to demonstrate the outcomes achieved in prior gra and course subjects ades P2 Students will organize and manipulate data.
-P2 4.1 manipulate and present data through the selection of approtools, such as scientific instrumentation, calculators, databaand/or spreadsheets opriate bases P3 Students will communicate through multimedia.
-F3 4.1 select and use, independently, multimedia capabilities for presentations in various subject areas 4.2 support communication with appropriate images, sounds a music 4.3 apply general principles of graphic layout and design to a document in process ınd P4 Students will integrate various applications.
-P4 4.1 integrate a variety of visual and audio information into a document to create a message targeted for a specific audien apply principles of graphic design to enhance meaning and audience appeal 4.3 use integrated software effectively and efficiently to reproduce work that incorporates data, graphics and text nce 1 duce P5 Students will navigate and create hyperlinked resources.
-P5 4.1 create multiple-link documents appropriate to the content of particular topic 4.2 post multiple-link pages on the World Wide Web or on a lowide area network of a local or P6 Students will use communication technology to interact with others.
-P6 4.1 select and use the appropriate technologies to communicate effectively with a targeted audience te
+P1 4.1 continue to demonstrate the outcomes achieved in prior grades and course subjects s P2 Students will organize and manipulate data.
+P2 4.1 manipulate and present data through the selection of appropria tools, such as scientific instrumentation, calculators, databases and/or spreadsheets P3 Students will communicate through multimedia.
+P3 4.1 select and use, independently, multimedia capabilities for presentations in various subject areas 4.2 support communication with appropriate images, sounds and music 4.3 apply general principles of graphic layout and design to a document in process P4 Students will integrate various applications.
+4.1 integrate a variety of visual and audio information into a document to create a message targeted for a specific audience 4.2 apply principles of graphic design to enhance meaning and audience appeal 4.3 use integrated software effectively and efficiently to reproduce work that incorporates data, graphics and text P5 Students will navigate and create hyperlinked resources.
+P5 4.1 create multiple-link documents appropriate to the content of a particular topic 4.2 post multiple-link pages on the World Wide Web or on a local wide area network P6 Students will use communication technology to interact with others.
+P6 4.1 select and use the appropriate technologies to communicate effectively with a targeted audience